adeyemoyaasir/alx-system_engineering-devops/0x00-shell_basics/README.md

 You can assume that the directory /tmp/u will exist when we will run your script Create a script that deletes all files in the current working directory that end with the character ~ Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-You are only allowed to use two spaces (and lines) in your script, not more.